Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Open Challenges and Future Directions

 \subsection{Scalability}

 The enhanced capabilities of memory-augmented neural networks often come at a high computational cost \cite{stevens2019manna}.
 Memory GNNs could be even more prone to this issue, since the data they deal with are complex structured data.
 For instance, the memory mechanism proposed for the MemGCN \cite{xiong2020memory} introduces an extra $O(NM)$ message passings per layer for the GNNs, which allows each of the $N$ nodes in the original graph to interact with the $M$ memory nodes stored in external memory.
 This extra cost could be very large when scaling to big graphs or when the graph is sparse.
 In other memory GNN models there is no forgetting mechanism, leading them to maintain memories through their lifetime without discarding any outdated information \cite{strathmann2021persistent}.
-Depending on the application this can cause issues with complexity and storage costs and severely limits scalability.
-A promising future direction for addressing these issues is to design selective write mechanisms and forgetting mechanisms.
-For models that suffer from complexity issues introduced by the memory augmentation, one promising solution is to have a selective write mechanism that controls what is written to memory.
+Depending on the application this can cause issues with complexity and storage costs and severely limits scalability. that suffer from complexity issues introduced by the memory augmentation, one promising solution is to have a selective write mechanism that controls what is written to memory.
 For example, instead of storing information from all nodes in the MemGCN \cite{xiong2020memory} , they could consider some form of selection criteria or an attention mechanism to ensure only relevant and useful information is written into the memory.
 This could improve the efficiency and thus the scalability of the models.
 Furthermore, adding selective forgetting mechanisms to models can not only reduce the storage cost of the memory, but it can also help alleviate the influence of outdated information and prevents the model from overfitting to past events.